I am a self-taught quilter, and I've sewn seriously since I was 14. I hope I can share some of the things I've learned through the years.

 The second option is to add sashing.
 Sashing is like a border around each t-shirt square.
 It's a great way to add size to your quilt, tie together a theme, or tone down a busy quilt.
 Don't worry, sashing is easier than it looks!

-Cut sashing strips a little bit longer than your blocks.
-Pin sashing and tee right sides together, aligning the edges at one side and letting the sashing hanging off the other end.
-Assemble all of the rows with vertical sashing.
-Make sure the edges are parallel and pin together rows with horizontal sashing.
-For the example the sashing strips are 2" wide and the cornerstone blocks are 2" square.
+2. Cut the sashing strips a little bit longer than your blocks.
+Pin the sashing and tee right sides together, aligning the edges at one side and letting the sashing hang off the other end.

+4. Cornerstones are optional accents for the sashing intersections.
+For the example, the sashing strips are 2" wide and the cornerstone blocks are 2" squares.